Nereuxofficial/duckblog/content/posts/esp32-ws2812-dino-light-2/index.md

 ```

 %Coolduck says%
-And the LEDs turn blue, how cool!
+And the LEDs turn blue, how nice!
 I'm sure you can figure out how to make it turn red and green as well.
 %coolduck%

 There is a lot more we can do with this, for example do rainbow colors with embassy Timers, accept GET requests to show